 - salt and black pepper to taste

-- Continue cooking, stirring occasionally, until potatoes are tender, about 45 minutes.
+- Add the broth, pumpkin (or sweet potato), worchestershire, and lemon then reduce heat to medium.
+Continue cooking, stirring occasionally, until potatoes are tender, about 15 minutes.